Āpiha Tauā Moana

 - operate and maintain Navy equipment

-- help in search and rescue operations, border patrols and disaster relief efforts in New Zealand and overseas
+- help in search and rescue operations and disaster relief efforts in New Zealand and overseas

 - train sailors in fitness, first aid and combat.

 Navy officers also have duties related to their area of specialisation.
-For example, airborne tactical officers control the operations and communications of helicopters that are based on ships.
+For example, warfare officers command and control warships, navigate and ensure safe passage of the ship at sea.

 Skills and knowledge